Ankit-Peshin/airbnb/README.md

-# airbnb
-Project analyzing Airbnb Rental data
+# Analyzing Airbnb Rentals Dataset

 Welcome to the Exploratory Analysis of the Airbnb Dataset!
 You can let us know if something isn't clear at any one of these addresses : ap3772@columbia.edu (Ankit), sg3637@columbia.edu (Sarang) and aa4229@columbia.edu (Ankita).